ReX-XAI/ReX/docs/notebooks/intro.md

 model.to("cpu")
 ```

 We need to define a `model_shape` object which is a list with the expected shape of the input data for the model.
 In this case the order is `[batch, channels, height, width]`.
+We use "N" for the batch size in this case as this model accepts dynamic batch sizes.
+The actual batch size used can be set in the `CausalArgs` object.

 ```{code-cell} ipython3
 model_shape = ["N", 3, 224, 224]